ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 - A dense layer comprising 128 neurons, activated by ReLU, is introduced to facilitate high-level feature comprehension and integration.
 - The final dense layer, comprised of 6 neurons, utilizes the softmax activation function for multiclass classification.
 - The model is trained over 100 epochs, with a batch size of 32, on the augmented training dataset.

+### Model Evaluation

+The model's performance was rigorously assessed through a comprehensive set of evaluation metrics, providing a holistic understanding of its capabilities and limitations.

+- Learning Curves: Learning curves were employed to visualize the convergence and progression of the training and validation processes over epochs.
+These curves offer insights into potential overfitting or underfitting scenarios.

+- Loss and Accuracy: The training and validation loss functions were closely monitored, offering a dynamic representation of the model's optimization process.
+Concurrently, training and validation accuracy curves highlighted the model's ability to discriminate between different classes.

+- Test Accuracy: The test accuracy metric gauges the model's predictive prowess on unseen data.
+This statistic offers a reliable measure of the model's generalization ability.

+- Precision: Precision, a quintessential metric in multiclass classification, was employed to determine the accuracy of positive predictions.
+It illuminates the model's effectiveness in correctly identifying true positives among predicted positives.

+- Confusion Matrix: The confusion matrix provided an intuitive depiction of the model's classification performance across all classes.
+This matrix unveils the distribution of correct and incorrect predictions, allowing for in-depth analysis of potential areas of confusion.